openAVproductions/openAV-Sorcer/README.md

 Presets
 -------
-Presets are included in this repo, and copied to the
+Presets are included in this repo, and when installed normally they are copied to the system wide installation directory: `/usr/lib/lv2/`.
+Each host can save presets in difference directories, so user-saved presets are likely in a different location.

 Bug Reports
 -----------